HyakkaStudio/RPG-Maker-MV-Plugins/README.md

   4. Copy the compiled code to a new Javascript file in THE SAME NAME.

 ## Release notes
+  * 2017-01-21 Bug fixed
+    i.
+Fixed window location error of "Note System" ii.
+Fixed the "New line" error of "Note System"

   * 2016-10-14 First release
     i.
 Released "Battery System" v0.1
     ii.
 Released "Note System" v0.1